Alternative Fan-beam Backprojection and Adjoint Operators: Fan-beam backprojections

 \subsection{The 2D Radon transform}

-The two-dimensional Radon transform is defined as the linear operator $\Radon \colon U \to V$ where $U$ is the space of rapidly decreasing functions defined on $\R^2$, so-called \textit{feature} space; and $V$ is the \textit{sinogram} space defined on the unit cylinder $\R \times \quotient$ where $\quotient$ is the quotient group of reals modulo $2\pi$.
-This definition holds when standard parallel projections are considered.
+The two-dimensional parallel Radon transform is defined \cite{deans2007radon} as the linear operator $\Radon \colon U \to V$ where $U$ is the Schwartz space $\mathcal S(\R^2)$ of rapidly decreasing functions defined on $\R^2$, so-called \textit{feature} space; and $V$, the \textit{sinogram} space, is the Schwartz space defined on the unit cylinder $\mathcal S(\R \times \quotient)$ where $\quotient$ is the quotient group of reals modulo $2\pi$.